Australian Government Bureau of Meteorology, National Water Operations

 Lissner 7 day forecast

 Today: Partly cloudy.
-High chance of showers.
-The chance of a thunderstorm, possibly severe with heavy rain which may lead to flash flooding.
-Winds NE/SE 15 to 20 km/h tending NW/NE in the morning then becoming light in the evening.
-Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching the low 30s.
+Medium chance of showers, most likely in the afternoon and evening.
+The chance of a thunderstorm.
+Winds N/NE 15 to 20 km/h tending N/NW 15 to 25 km/h in the morning then turning E/NE 15 to 20 km/h in the late morning and early afternoon.
+Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching 31 to 36.

 Forecast for Lissner (20.0763°S, 146.2586°E, 311m AMSL) Wed Thu Fri Sat Sun Mon Tue Summary